PelionIoT/mbl-cli/README.md

 Store a Pelion Service API key.

 API keys are saved in the User Store.
 MBL-CLI will also query the Pelion Service API the name given to the key when it was created.
 The name is stored alongside the key.
-The name is used to reference the key in other commands.

 ```bash
 mbl-cli save-api-key <api-key>